glic3rinu/passlib/docs/lib/passlib.hash.sun_md5_crypt.rst

 .. _smc-digest-step:

-2. an initial MD5 digest is created from the concatentation of the password, and the configuration string (using the format :samp:`$md5,rounds={rounds}${salt}$`, or :samp:`$md5${salt}$` if rounds is 0).
+2. an initial MD5 digest is created from the concatenation of the password, and the configuration string (using the format :samp:`$md5,rounds={rounds}${salt}$`, or :samp:`$md5${salt}$` if rounds is 0).